lucrbvi/restart-vercel-example/README.md

 - You can use the React Compiler (check <a href="./restart.config.ts" target="_blank">`restart.config.ts`</a> and <a href="plugins/reactCompilerPlugin.ts" target="_blank">our Bun plugin</a>)
 - You can define in a **secure** way backend functions with `serverFunction`, it's an easy way to write tRPC public procedure (*it does not leak to the client*).
 - You can create your own middlewares with `newMiddleware`.

+PROBLEM:
+- The RSC mode does not hydrate in a good way the client